Theanine Content in Green Tea

 Although tea contains caffeine, high quality tea is relaxing rather than stimulating because theanine counteracts caffeine's harmful side effects.

 Caffeine is the Yang (male) and theanine is the Ying (female) of tea.
-They synergise to make tea drinking such an enchanting drink.
+They synergise to make tea such an enchanting drink.

 Green Tea Caffeine Content Paradox